python-telegram-bot/python-telegram-bot/.github/CONTRIBUTING.rst

    - Please ensure that the code you write is well-tested.

+        - In addition to that, we provide the `dev` marker for pytest.
+If you write one or multiple tests and want to run only those, you can decorate them via `@pytest.mark.dev` and then run it with minimal overhead with `pytest ./path/to/test_file.py -m dev`.

    - Don’t break backward compatibility.

    - Add yourself to the AUTHORS.rst_ file in an alphabetical fashion.